 - As of December 2025, the special issue of Interface Critique I’ve co-edited with Nina Tolksdorf is finally out!

-- The opening symposium of the three-year collaborative research project Studies in Remoteness is titled “Duplicity/Duplicität: Betwixt intimates and strangers”, and will be held in Berlin at the Institut für Theaterwissenschaft, Freie Universität on 29-31 January 2026.
-CfP can be found here.
+- The opening symposium of the three-year collaborative research project Studies in Remoteness, titled “Duplicity/Duplicität: Betwixt intimates and strangers”, was held in Berlin at the Institut für Theaterwissenschaft, Freie Universität on 29-31 January 2026.
+Further information here.

-- The new three year project Studies in Remoteness has been selected by the Nordic Summer University as a part of its study programme for 2026-2028.
-I’ll be co-coordinating the project with the artist Helena Hildur W. Our first winter symposium, on the topic of duplicity, will be held in Berlin.
-Details forthcoming.
+- The three year project Studies in Remoteness has been selected by the Nordic Summer University as a part of its study programme for 2026-2028.
+I’ll be co-coordinating the project with the artist Helena Hildur W.

 - I’ve been awarded a short-term fellowship at the Herzog August Bibliothek, where I will be in residence March-April and September-October 2026, working on my second book project.